-If a faculty or staff member suspects a case of child abuse, the Child Abuse hotline (696kids) will be called in by the person suspecting the abuse.
+If a faculty or staff member suspects a case of child abuse, the Child Abuse hotline (696-kids) will be called in by the person suspecting the abuse.
+There are five categories of child abuse: Physical, Sexual, Neglect, Failure to Thrive, and Emotional.

 The Principal must be notified.
 We will follow the recommendations of the Child Abuse hotline Ohio Revised Code Section 2151.421.